KriAga/Health-Checker/README.md

 Given a medical symptom, list down the possible medical conditions/diagnosis and for any given diagnosis suggest various treatments.

+A Demo Video of the whole project running can be found here.

+[Krishna Agarwal - Health Checker Demo.mp4] (/Krishna Agarwal - Health Checker Demo.mp4)

 ### Prerequisites

 Python3.6 \